cevans42ca/learn-unix-scripts/README.md

 If you want to try these scripts out in a Docker container, and you have Docker installed, you can use the following commands to set up a volume to save your progress and run them.

 The following commands are for a standard Docker installation.
-[Click Here](#Try-the-Scripts-out-with-a-Rootless-Docker-Setup-or-Podman) if you have a rootless Docker setup or Podman.
+[Click here](#Try-the-Scripts-out-with-a-Rootless-Docker-Setup-or-Podman) if you have a rootless Docker setup or Podman.

 ### Setup Commands:  Run them Once
 	docker volume create lus